-- Provides \$67.3 million from the Lead-Acid Battery Cleanup Fund over two years, including \$40.4 million in 2023-24 and \$26.9 million in 2024-25, to clean up 6,425 parkways surrounding the former Exide Technologies facility identified with high levels of lead and/or other metals. - Adopts loans from the following funds to address temporary projected shortfalls from fee reforms, which will be paid back over three years if not sooner: - A budgetary loan of \$100 million from the Beverage Container Recycling Fund to the General Fund - A budgetary loan of \$40 million from the Beverage Container Recycling Fund to the Hazardous Control Waste Account - A \$15 million loan from its Toxic Substances Control Account - Adopts Environmental Justice Forum Per Diem Trailer Bill. - Approves \$7.0 million General Fund over five fiscal years; \$1.2 million in 2023-24, \$1.7 million in 2024-25, \$1.5 million in 2025-26, \$1.2 million in 2026-27, and \$1.4 million in 2027-28 for United States Environmental Protection Agency-mandated removal and remedial action to continue characterization of the Stringfellow Superfund Hazardous Waste Site.
+• Provides \$67.3 million from the Lead-Acid Battery Cleanup Fund over two years, including \$40.4 million in 2023-24 and \$26.9 million in 2024-25, to clean up 6,425 parkways surrounding the former Exide Technologies facility identified with high levels of lead and/or other metals.

+- Authorizes loans from the following funds to address temporary projected shortfalls from fee reforms, which will be paid back over three years if not sooner: - A budgetary loan of \$100 million from the Beverage Container Recycling Fund to the General Fund. - A budgetary loan of \$40 million from the Beverage Container Recycling Fund to the Hazardous Control Waste Account. - A \$15 million loan from the Toxic Substances Control Account. - Adopts the Environmental Justice Forum Per Diem Trailer Bill. - Approves a transfer of \$13.7 million from the Toxic Substances Control Account to the Site Remediation Account and \$13.7 million expenditure authority from the Site Remediation Account in 2023-24 to fund the state's National Priorities List obligations. - Adds 6.0 permanent positions and \$1.4 million in 2023-24 and annually thereafter to implement needed oversight of 22 National Priority List projects during the investigation, remedy construction, and long-term Operation and Maintenance.
+The positions will be funded by the Toxic Substances Control Account and potential federal reimbursement for these costs through the MultiSite Cooperative Agreement federal grant fund. - Approves \$593,000 in 2023-24 and \$590,000 ongoing from the Toxic Substances Control Account and 3 permanent positions to manage the extension request process and to ensure manufacturer compliance with the motor vehicle brake friction materials law. - Approves \$7 million General Fund over five fiscal years; \$1.2 million in 2023-24, \$1.7 million in 2024-25, \$1.5 million in 2025-26, \$1.2 million in 2026-27, and \$1.4 million in 2027-28 for United States Environmental Protection Agency mandated removal and remedial action to continue characterization of the Stringfellow Superfund Hazardous Waste Site.